Ethyl acetoacetate

 The organic compound ethyl acetoacetate (EAA) is the ethyl ester of acetoacetic acid.
 It is a colorless liquid.
 It is widely used as a chemical intermediate in the production of a wide variety of compounds.
-It is used as a flavoring for food.

 Preparation

-Ethyl acetoacetate is produced industrially by treatment of diketene with ethanol.
+At large scale, ethyl acetoacetate is industrially produced by treatment of diketene with ethanol.

-The preparation of ethyl acetoacetate is a classic laboratory procedure.
-It is prepared via the Claisen condensation of ethyl acetate.
+The small scale preparation of ethyl acetoacetate is a classic laboratory procedure.
+It involves Claisen condensation of ethyl acetate.
 Two moles of ethyl acetate condense to form one mole each of ethyl acetoacetate and ethanol.